rust-lang/rfcs/text/3537-msrv-resolver.md

 - `--ignore-rust-version` to pick the latest dependencies, ignoring all `rust-version` fields (your own and from dependencies)
 - `--update-rust-version` to pick the `rustc --version`-compatible dependencies, updating your `package.rust-version` if needed to match the highest of your dependencies

+Those flags will also be added to `cargo generate-lockfile`

 ## `cargo add`

 `cargo add <pkg>` (no version) will pick a version requirement that is low